Conflict is normal, violence is not. Conflict can be resolved without violence or abuse.

 - Social service workers

-John Anthony Bochnowicz, Founder and Director of SAFE Counseling Program Inc. holds an M.A. in Rehabilitation Counseling, from the University of South Florida.
-He specializes in working with perpetrators and victims of violence – self-referred or court-mandated.
-Since 1982 John Anthony Bochnowicz has developed and ran programs in South Lake Tahoe, California, Reno, Nevada and Bel Air, Maryland to empower men and women to take responsibility for their behavior and to stop the violence in their lives.
-In 1994 John Anthony Bochnowicz launched the SAFE Counseling Program Inc., a domestic violence intervention program for men and women at The Peace Center, Langhorne, Pa.
+John Anthony Bochnowicz, SAFE Counseling Prorgam, Inc. Founder and Director holds an M.A. in Rehabilitation Counseling, from the University of South Florida.
+He specializes in domestic violence intervention and prevention.
+Since 1982 John Anthony Bochnowicz has developed and ran domestic violence intervention programs in South Lake Tahoe, California, Reno, Nevada and Bel Air, Maryland.
+He has worked extensively with victims and perpetrators of domestic violence and interpersonal violence.
+In 1994 John Anthony Bochnowicz launched the SAFE Counseling Program Inc., a domestic violence intervention program for men and women at The Peace Center, Langhorne, Pennsylvania.